axioncloud/freemegb/README.md

 A GameBoy simulator written in Go.
 GUI bindings are written for GTK+.
 This program is designed to simulate the real hardware that was equipped in the system itself.

 ## Features
-*Note: Features yet implemented are italicized*
+*Note: Features not yet implemented are italicized*
 * Debugging Utility
   - CPU Registers
   - OPCODE descriptions